There are a couple of “ways to use” a site.

 To visit a site that you don’t trust but you still want something from them

-Visit the site using the Tor browser, which uses multi-hop secure transmission (so your location can’t be tracked), has all scripts disabled by default (so they can’t run bad scripts when you visit), don’t fill out any forms or supply any important information about you.
+Visit the site using the Tor browser, which uses multi-hop secure transmission (so your location can’t be tracked), has all scripts disabled by default (so they can’t run bad scripts when you visit).
+While you are there, don’t fill out any forms or supply any important information about you.